Skip to main content

 It's important to acknowledge the emotional aspect of this decision.
 Many people feel a sense of security with broader coverage, even if the numbers suggest it might not be cost-effective.

-Consider how you'd feel if you had to pay out of pocket for repairs or replacement.
-If the stress of potential costs outweighs the premium savings, maintaining more coverage might be the right choice for your composure.
+Consider how you’d feel if you had to pay out of pocket for repairs or replacement.
+If the stress of potential costs outweighs the premium savings, maintaining more coverage might be a suitable choice for your composure.

 Insurance Company Perspectives on Risk and Claims History